Moses Usor

-Moses Usor (born 5 February 2002) is a Nigerian professional footballer who plays as a winger for Austrian club LASK.
+Moses Usor (born 5 February 2002) is a Nigerian professional footballer who plays as a winger for Austrian Football Bundesliga club LASK and the Nigeria national team.

 Club career

 A youth product of 36 Lions FC, Usor moved to the Slavia Prague B in 2022 and scored six goals in nine games.
 He was promoted to the senior side, and made his professional and Czech First League debut with Slavia Prague as a late substitute in a 2–1 loss to Sparta Prague on 15 May 2022.
 On 23 June 2022, he signed a professional contract with the club for three years.

 Usor joined Austrian Football Bundesliga club LASK on a season-long loan deal on 18 January 2023.
-On 17 November 2023, LASK made the transfer permanent and signed a contract with Usor until June 2028.
+On 17 November 2023, LASK made the transfer permanent with Usor signing a contract until June 2028.

+International Career

+On 25 September 2026, Usor made his first appearance for the Super Eagles against Madagascar in Nigeria's opening Group L fixture of the 2027 Africa Cup of Nations qualifiers.
+He scored on his debut, recording his first goal for Nigeria on the same day as his first senior international appearance.

 Playing style

-A left-footed winger, Usor prefers playing on the right and cutting in to shoot.
-He has a low centre of gravity, is dynamic and fast with good technique.
+A left-footed winger, Usor typically operates on the right flank, where he can cut inside onto his stronger foot to shoot.
+He combines a low centre of gravity with pace and dynamism, supported by strong technical ability.